nyxx-discord/nyxx_docs/src/guides/writingfirstbot.md

 ### First code

-With basic setup done and working we can now start coding our bot, but let's start with something easy.
+With basic working, we can now start coding our bot, but let's start with something easy.
 This is simple bot which replies to `!ping` with `pong`.
 ```dart
 void main() {